-No matter how good your abilities are, if you don’t learn to properly build and manage your bankroll in poker you will go broke.
+No matter how good your abilities are, if you don’t learn proper bankroll management in Pot-Limit Omaha, you will go broke.

-Managing your bankroll properly isn’t just about keeping enough buy-ins behind to avoid losing your money.
-It’s also about maximizing your hourly rate and climbing up the stakes while capping your downside.
+It’s not just about keeping enough buy-ins to avoid losing your money.
+It’s also about maximizing your hourly rate and climbing up stakes while capping your downside.

 That’s why you should learn the components of poker bankroll management.